Ngonal/Networking-Lab-Portfolio/Layer 3 - Network/README.md

 # Layer 3 - Network

-## Core Function
+## Overview
-Provides logical addressing and path determination to route packets across interconnected networks.
+The Network Layer (Layer 3) provides logical addressing and path determination to route packets across interconnected networks.
 It encapsulates segments into packets, appends source and destination IP addresses, and consults routing tables to determine the optimal forwarding path.
 This layer enables global reachability by abstracting the physical topology and facilitating inter-network communication.

-## Overview
-The Network Layer is responsible for logical addressing, path determination, and routing packets between different networks.
-This is where IPv4, IPv6, and routing protocols operate.
+This is where IPv4, IPv6, and routing protocols such as OSPF and BGP operate.

 # Labs
 <div align="center">